StackVista/stackstate-docs/setup/agent/centos.md

 The StackState Agent configuration is located in the file `/etc/stackstate-agent/stackstate.yaml`.
 The `apiKey` and `baseUrl` specified during installation will be added here by the install script.
 No further configuration should be required, however, a number of advanced configuration options are available.

+#### Advanced Agent configuration

 ##### Blacklist and inclusions

-Processes reported by the StackState Agent can be filtered using a blacklist.
+Processes reported by the StackState Agent can optionally be filtered using a blacklist.
 Using this in conjunction with inclusion rules will allow otherwise excluded processes to be included.

 The blacklist is specified as a list of regex patterns.
 Inclusions override the blacklist patterns, these are used to include processes that consume a lot of resources.
 Each inclusion type specifies an amount of processes to report as the top resource using processes.
 For `top_cpu` and `top_mem` a threshold must first be met first, meaning that a process needs to consume a higher percentage of resources than the specified threshold.

 To specify a blacklist and/or inclusions, edit the below settings in the Agent configuration file `/etc/stackstate-agent/stackstate.yaml` and [restart the StackState Agent](#start-stop-or-restart-the-agent).

-- `process_blacklist.patterns` - A list of regex patterns that will exclude a process if matched.
-For default, see [github](https://github.com/StackVista/stackstate-process-agent/blob/master/config/config_nix.go).
+- **process_blacklist.patterns** - [Default patterns \(github.com\)](https://github.com/StackVista/stackstate-process-agent/blob/master/config/config_nix.go).
+A list of regex patterns that will exclude a process if matched.
-- `process_blacklist.inclusions.amount_top_cpu_pct_usage` - The number of processes to report that have a high CPU usage.
-Default `0`.
+- **process_blacklist.inclusions.amount_top_cpu_pct_usage** - Default `0`.
+The number of processes to report that have a high CPU usage.
-- `process_blacklist.inclusions.cpu_pct_usage_threshold` - Threshold that enables the reporting of high CPU usage processes.
+- **process_blacklist.inclusions.cpu_pct_usage_threshold** - Threshold that enables the reporting of high CPU usage processes.
-- `process_blacklist.inclusions.amount_top_io_read_usage` - The number of processes to report that have a high IO read usage.
-Default `0`.
+- **process_blacklist.inclusions.amount_top_io_read_usage** - Default `0`.
+The number of processes to report that have a high IO read usage.
-- `process_blacklist.inclusions.amount_top_io_write_usage` - The number of processes to report that have a high IO write usage.
-Default `0`.
+- **process_blacklist.inclusions.amount_top_io_write_usage** - Default `0`.
+The number of processes to report that have a high IO write usage.
-- `process_blacklist.inclusions.amount_top_mem_usage` - The number of processes to report that have a high memory usage.
-Default `0`.
+- **process_blacklist.inclusions.amount_top_mem_usage** - Default `0`.
+The number of processes to report that have a high memory usage.
-- `process_blacklist.inclusions.mem_usage_threshold` - Threshold that enables the reporting of high Memory usage processes.
+- **process_blacklist.inclusions.mem_usage_threshold** - Threshold that enables the reporting of high Memory usage processes.

 ##### Disable Agent features

-Certain features of the Agent can be turned off if not needed.
+Certain features of the Agent can optionally be turned off if they are not needed.
 To disable a feature, edit the below settings in the Agent configuration file `/etc/stackstate-agent/stackstate.yaml` and [restart the StackState Agent](#start-stop-or-restart-the-agent).

 | Configuration item | Description |
 |:---|:---|